 Format Tab

-Summarization | Summarization method for grouping raw, reported data points, and for mapping them to displayable values.
-Suppose the horizontal scale for your chart is "240 point buckets across, 1 bucket – 30 sec (est)".
-Choosing Median causes us to aggregate the raw data values reported in each 30 second interval, and display the median value as the bucket point. |
+Consider the following example.
+The horizontal scale for your chart is "240 point buckets across, 1 bucket – 30 sec (est)".
+If you choose Median, the query engine aggregates the raw data values reported in each 30-second interval and displays the median value as the data point for that bucket.

-Display Source Events | If checked, displays events that were generated by alerts associated with any source displayed on the chart.
-You can also use events() queries to Display events in charts. |
+Display Source Events If checked, displays events that were generated by alerts associated with any source displayed on the chart.
+You can also use events() queries to Display events in charts.

-Gap Threshold | Controls when data is considered missing when there are gaps in the reporting of the data.
+Gap Threshold Controls when data is considered missing when there are gaps in the reporting of the data.
 The gap threshold is expressed in seconds and defaults to 60 seconds.
-Data considered missing based on the threshold are shown as dotted lines. |
+Data considered missing based on the threshold are shown as dotted lines.

-The following stack types are supported.
+Stack Type The following stack types are supported.

 Axis Tab